Voting While Abroad

 Registration/Absentee Ballot Request

-To vote from abroad, you have to register to vote with local election officials in your state of legal (voting) residence, AND every year you should ask to receive absentee ballots.
-You can use one form to do both - the Federal Post Card Application (FPCA).
+To vote from abroad, you must register to vote with local election officials in your state of legal (voting) residence, AND every year you should ask to receive absentee ballots.
+The FPCA will allow you to do both actions.
 Submit a new FPCA every time you move, change your address, change your e-mail, or change your name.

 To complete and address the form, go to either the FVAP or the Overseas Vote Foundation websites, where an online assistant walks you through the process.
 You can also pick up an FPCA and a copy of your state's requirements from the U.S. Embassy Belmopan's consular section.

 Receiving Your Blank Absentee Ballot

 IMPORTANT NOTE: States are no longer required to automatically send ballots to voters for an entire election cycle so everyone who wants to vote in U.S. elections from overseas should send in a new Federal Post Card Application in January of each year.

 States will typically send ballots to overseas citizens 45 days before the general election, except under emergency circumstances.
 The timeframe for mailing out ballots for other elections is shorter.
 The law also requires states to make your blank ballots available electronically either by fax, e-mail, or internet download.
 On the FPCA, there is space for you to let local officials know how you would like to receive your ballots.
 Depending on your state and your status abroad, you may receive absentee ballots for all elections, or just ballots for elections for federal offices only.